 I thought that my best bet would be during my two nights out in the hinterlands.
 However, on the first night it snowed and on the second we had clear sky but no aurora activity.
 Fortunately, I had an open evening in Reykjavik and because the forecast looked promising, I went ahead and booked a night tour.
 I wasn’t disappointed.

 I recommend that you leave flexibility in your schedule so that you can make adjustments on the fly to accommodate the fickle Aurora.
+Check out this guide for how to photograph the aurora, even if you aren’t a fancy photography, the photos are awe inducing.

 Ice Caving in Iceland

 There are ice caves all over Iceland’s glaciers but in the summer they are unstable and full of water.
 During the winter, the glacier at Vatnajokull freezes up and stabilizes the caves enough to make them safe for visitation.
 The glacier (and the caves) are made of densely compressed snow.
 The compression squeezes out the air, creating a trick of light that makes the ice appear blue.
 It was seeing pictures of this bright blue ice that made me trigger my Icelandic winter trip.
-Well, that and a screamin’ airfare on WOW air.

 Glacier Walking in Iceland